Chemical Peels in Chicago

 Types of Chemical Peels

-There are many types and names of chemical peels, however simply put, peels can be divided into three categories depending on the depth of penetration.
+There are many types and names of chemical peels, however simply put, peels can be divided into three categories depending on the depth of penetration (depth of penetration into the dermis — skin).

 The stronger the acid, the deeper the is chemical peeling.
 Consequently, the deeper the acid penetrates the skin, the more intense the reaction, the longer the duration of the downtime and the more formidable the final result.